MrBMueller/MidGen/README.md

 Event data can be inserted and processed in various ways dependent on the event type.

 Note data can be inserted by using a so called micro-sequencer Edit::Seq().
-This specific function allows to insert small sequences into the arrangement based on text string arguments.
+This specific function allows to insert small event sequences into the arrangement based on text string arguments.

-Continous data such as controller, pitch bend, after touch, tempo changes, SysEx etc. can get inserted as event series allowing for smooth controller ramps and sweeps by using single commands.
+Continous data such as controller, pitch bend, after touch, tempo changes, SysEx etc. can get inserted as event series allowing for smooth controller sweeps by using single commands.

 usage: